antony-a-n/Setting-up-and-Load-Balancing-RDS-read-replica-using-route53/README.md

 Whenever the master fails to work, one of the replicas will be promoted to master for a seamless service.

-There are a few advantages of using RDS server over setting up an instance with MySQL manual installation.
+There are a few advantages of using an RDS server over setting up an instance with MySQL manual installation.

 In RDS, you don't need to install or worry about the MySQL server, it will be taken care of by amazon.